Allergy Shots in Chattanooga, TN: What to Know

 Can I get allergy treatment at home in Chattanooga, TN?

-Yes, Curex delivers at-home allergy treatment to Chattanooga residents.
-After a telehealth consultation with a board-certified allergist and an at-home allergy test kit, Curex ships custom sublingual immunotherapy drops to your door for $59 per month.
-Chattanooga's 187K residents can manage allergies without driving through the river gorge for weekly office visits.
+Yes.
+Curex offers at-home SCIT allergy shots for Chattanooga residents.
+After a telehealth consultation with a board-certified allergist, your personalized SCIT serum is delivered to your door with Virtual Shot Room supervision by trained Curex clinical staff for first injections.
+At $129/month, Chattanooga's 187K residents can manage allergies without driving through the river gorge for weekly clinic visits.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.